 The aSC7511 has two alarm functions, ALERT and THERM.
 THERM has a high temperature limit and ALERT has both high and low limits and will also respond to a remote diode open circuit failure.
 These limits are settable separately for the local and remote sensors.
 Any alarm condition is reported individually in the status register and may be read at any time on the SMBus.
-Alarm conditions are logically combined and used to drive two open-drain outputs, the ALERT output, (pin 6) and $\overline{\text{THERM}}$ output, (pin 4).
+Alarm conditions are logically combined and used to drive two open-drain outputs, the ALERT output, (pin 6) and THERM output, (pin 4).

 Output pins may be used as an interrupt signal the CPU or to turn on remote drivers for fans or indicators.
-The ALERT pin will remain asserted until it has been reset by the host via the SMBus.
+The the host via the SMBus.
 The THERM pin will remain asserted until the temperature falls below the alarm level by the amount set into the THERM hysteresis register.